 There is plenty of data supporting explosive growth around both the appetite for sustainable investment products and the volume of companies now reporting on ESG performance.
-Since it launched in 2009, the Bloomberg ESG Data Servicenow tracks ESG data for more than 11,700 companies in 100+ countries.
+Since it launched in 2009, the Bloomberg ESG Data Service now tracks ESG communication data for more than 11,700 companies in 100+ countries.
 In addition, a recent report by Deloitte noted that ESG-mandated assets in the U.S. could grow almost three times as fast as non-ESG-mandated assets and comprise half of all professionally managed investments by 2025.

 The increase in demand for ESG products among institutional investors means that marketers and heads of sales of companies across sectors need to create a messaging architecture around responsible investing that is clear, concise and consistent – and that also avoids potentially costly missteps.